Concrete Cow howto

 Traders

 That said, if there's someone who really wants to come and sell some stuff, go for it!
 It's another great thing to put on your publicity.
-Make sure you advertise that you have a trader.
+Make sure they understand what the event will be like before they commit to it.
+Ask them what you can do for them to make their day better: the good suggestions will make the day better for everyone, including you.
+If you have a trader, make sure to advertise the fact.

 On the day